-During the first half of 2015, we refinanced a significant portion of our high-coupon senior notes.
+During 2015, we refinanced a significant portion of our high-coupon senior notes.
 As a result of the combination of a make-whole redemption of certain senior notes, cash tender offers to purchase certain senior notes and the issuance of \$1.8 billion of new senior notes, we reduced the weighted average interest rate of our senior note portfolio by 1% and extended the weighted average duration of these debt obligations by three years.
 Additional details related to each component of the refinancing follow:

 Make-Whole Redemption - In January 2015, we repaid \$947 million of WM senior notes, which comprised all of the outstanding senior notes maturing in 2015, 2017 and 2019.
 The repayment of these debt balances was achieved by exercising the optional redemption provisions of the notes, which required that we pay the outstanding principal plus a make-whole premium.
-"Loss on early extinguishment of debt" in our Condensed Consolidated Statement of Operations includes charges of \$122 million related to these redemptions for the six months ended June 30, 2015.
+The "Loss on early extinguishment of debt" reflected in our Condensed Consolidated Statement of Operations for the nine months ended September 30, 2015 includes \$122 million of charges related to these redemptions.

-Tender Offers - During the six months ended June 30, 2015, WM and WM Holdings made cash tender offers to purchase any and all of certain outstanding senior notes.
+Tender Offers - During 2015, WM and WM Holdings made cash tender offers to purchase any and all of certain outstanding senior notes.
 The series of notes targeted in the tenders and the amounts tendered of each series are summarized below: